alantech/alan/README.md

 ### Source Installation

 However, you may also install Alan directly from the source of this project.
+This is useful for developing or contributing to Alan.
 Simply run:

 ```
 make clean